FunmiLS/GenAI/README.md

 brew update && brew install oci-cli
 ```

-Check the OCI CLI installation by verifying the version, run the following command:
+Check the OCI CLI installation by verifying the version, run the command:

 ```ruby
 oci --version
 ```
 3) OCI CLI configuration
-Login to your OCI account and save your OCID for your User and OCID for your tenancy to a notepad.
+Login to your OCI account and save your OCID for your User and OCID for your Tenancy to a notepad.

 ```ruby
 oci setup config